APRTSM/apr-dissection/reports.md

 In [ODS](https://arxiv.org/pdf/1910.12057.pdf) diff line ranges are different for various patches.
 Isn't it an issue?

 In ReapairThemAll [9].
 They include only part of patches 1092/60,000.
+Besides they have 1098 patches but 6 of them do not have diffs.